Understanding Attribution Settings in SmartPush

 A: UTM-based tracking can be inconsistent due to browser/device changes or dropped parameters.
 SmartPush attribution is based on actual user behavior (e.g., email clicks), which is more reliable.

-Q: Will this affect my reports?
+Q: Will changing my attribution settings affect my reports?